VA Funding Fee: Your Questions Answered

 Why Is The VA Loan Funding Fee Assessed?

 VA loans are guaranteed by the Department of Veterans Affairs.
-This means that if a borrower defaults on the loan, the lender is protected from the loss because the government insures the loan.
+This means that if a borrower defaults on the loan, the lender is partially protected from the loss because the government insures the loan.
 The funding fee helps with this cost and others related to the VA loan program and ensures that the program remains sustainable.

 How Much Does It Cost?
 Check Out This VA Funding Fee Chart